Andrew Ervin

-Andrew Ervin (1971) is an American writer whose debut 2010 novella collection Extraordinary Renditions (Coffee House Press) was selected by Publishers Weekly as one of the Best Books of 2010.
+Andrew Ervin (born 1971) is an American writer whose debut 2010 novella collection Extraordinary Renditions (Coffee House Press) was selected by Publishers Weekly as one of the Best Books of 2010.
 His 2015 debut novel Burning Down George Orwell’s House (Soho Press) was listed as an Editor's Choice in the New York Times Book Review.
 He currently lives in Philadelphia.

 Biography

 Andrew Ervin was born in Media, Pennsylvania.
 He has lived in Budapest, Hungary, Illinois, and Louisiana and now resides in Philadelphia, Pennsylvania.
 He is married to the flutist Elivi Varga.

 Education and career

 Ervin holds a BA in Philosophy and Religion (Goucher College), an MS in English (Illinois State University) and MFA in Fiction (University of Illinois at Urbana-Champaign).
-He Served as the inaugural Southern Review Resident Scholar at Louisiana State University.
+He served as the inaugural Southern Review Resident Scholar at Louisiana State University.
 He was previously the Kratz Writer-in-Residence at Goucher College and a 2016-2017 Digital Studies Fellow at Rutgers University-Camden.
 He teaches part-time for the Honors Program and the MFA program in creative writing at Temple University as well as for the Interactive Games and Media department at Rochester Institute of Technology.

 As a fiction writer, his short stories have appeared in the literary journals Conjunctions, Fiction International, The Southern Review, Another Chicago Magazine, Monkeybicycle and Golden Handcuffs Review.
 His fiction has been included in the anthologies Chicago Noir (2005), Mythtym (2008), Topograph (2010), and Gigantic Worlds (2014).

-His story “The Light of Two Million Stars” in Conjunctions was listed among the “distinguished submissions” in Best American Short Stories 2010, edited by Richard Russo.
+His story The Light of Two Million Stars in Conjunctions issue 53 was listed among the “distinguished submissions” in Best American Short Stories 2010, edited by Richard Russo.

 Selections of his fiction appear online at Hobart, Significant Objects, Revolver and Journal of Compressed Creative Arts.